Package 'markovDP'

 • Sarsa (Rummery and Niranjan 1994) is an on-policy method that follows and learns an ϵ\epsilon-greedy policy.
 The final ϵ\epsilon-greedy policy is converted into a greedy policy.

 • Expected Sarsa (R. S. Sutton and Barto 2018).
 We implement an on-policy version that uses the expected value under the current policy for the update.
-It moves deterministically in the same direction as Sarsa moves in expectation.
-Because it uses the expectation, we can set the step size α\alpha to large values and even 1.
+It moves deterministically in the same direction as Sarsa would move in expectation.
+Because it uses the expectation, we can set the step size α\alpha to large values and 1 is common.

 Planning by Sampling

-A simple planning method proposed by Sutton and Barto (2020) in Chapter 8.
+A simple, not very effective, planning method proposed by Sutton and Barto (2020) in Chapter 8.

 • Random-sample one-step tabular Q-planning randomly selects a state/action pair and samples the resulting reward and next state from the model.
-This information is used to update the Q table (link in Q-learning).
+This information is used to update a single Q-table value.

 Value